smu-cs-3353/22s-pa02-thefontenauts/README.md

 ## Data Generation

 To generate the random data for this project, we wrote a JavaScript program and used the fs and chance libraries.
-In this program, we created an array with all of the data set sizes we wanted and had nested for loops, with the outer loop iterating twice (for ints and strings) and the inner loop iterating through each value in the array of sizes.
+In this program, we created an array with all of the dataset sizes we wanted and had nested for loops, with the outer loop iterating twice (for ints and strings) and the inner loop iterating through each value in the array of sizes.
 Inside these loops, we called a series of functions, each designed to generate the data for a different file format.
 To be more efficient, we had these functions call each other.
 For example, the sorted function calls the no duplicates function and sorts it at the end.
 This means that the no duplicates function is used to make all of the data sets.
 For the integer data, it creates an array with all values from 0 to the array size - 1 and then mixes the values.
 For string data, it uses the chance library to create an array of the given size with random strings.
-After each data set is created, it is outputted to a .txt file with 1 value on each line using the fs library.
-All of the output files are named based on which data set is in that file.
+After each dataset is created, it is outputted to a .txt file with 1 value on each line using the fs library.
+All of the output files are named based on which dataset is in that file.

 ## Analysis